george-hawkins/micropython-wifi-setup/README.md

 Here `ws.has_ssid()` checks if credentials for an SSID already exist, if so just connect with `ws.connect()` (if this fails it returns `None`).
 If there are no existing credentials or `ws.connect()` fails then call `ws.setup()` to create a temporary access point so that the user can go through the steps up above.

-If you don't want your board to automatically going into setup mode, you could e.g. make calling `ws.setup()` conditional on a button being held down during startup.
+If you don't want your board to automatically go into setup mode, you could e.g. make calling `ws.setup()` conditional on a button being held down during startup.

 If you want to you can clear any existing credentials with the static method `WiFiSetup.clear()`.